The Best Metal Wallets 2020 [Buyers Guide]

 Coming in at a price tag of $109.00 the M1 Maverick is by no means cheap.
 But it does excel in its functionality compared to most metal wallets along with an amazing design.
 For more information on the Maverick wallet visit the Dango website using the link below.

 Elegant and minimal.
 The Ridge Wallet is probably one of the most well-known metal wallets on the market today.
 The Ridge is simple in its design using two places to secure your cards together.
-The Ridge also comes with a money
+The Ridge also comes with a money clip that easily allows you to store any banknotes on the back in a very secure yet easy to access manner.

 The main advantage of the Ridge wallet is its huge range of variants it comes in.
 It truly is one of the most customizable wallets coming in a huge range of colors and slight design variations.